 The Anticoagulation Clinic at Mayo Clinic Health System in La Crosse uses a team approach — you, your doctor and a registered nurse — to best manage your anticoagulation therapy.
 Our team's goal is to ensure your use of medications, like warfarin or coumadin, is effective.
 We also work to lessen the risk of complications that sometimes may come with using these medications.

 Your family members are welcome at appointments so your circle of loved ones also understand your treatment plan.
 Questions are welcome at any time, either at appointments or by phone.

 Your physician will complete a written referral to the Anticoagulation Clinic if he or she believes your condition warrants.
-You will be contacted by a nurse from the ACC and an initial appointment will be scheduled.
+You will be contacted by a nurse from the clinic, and an initial appointment will be scheduled.

-The Anticoagulation Clinic does not take the place of your regular physician visits for routine care or illness.
-Your physician will always be the director of your ongoing medical care.
+The Anticoagulation Clinic does not take the place of your regular primary care provider visits for routine care or illness.
+Your provider will always be the director of your ongoing medical care.

 In partnership with your regular physician, the registered nurse will:

 Conduct the routine management of your anticoagulation care.

 Make adjustments in your therapy according to protocols adapted by your physician.

 If at any time your condition requires a physician's care, the nurse will contact your provider on your behalf.